 Come play in one of Minnesota's best AAA hockey tournament of the year.
+A competitive and exciting event that is sure to be memorable for all participants.
 We are offering 20+ competitive age levels of and expect to have the strongest field of teams to date.

 Boys AAA Invitational (Top AAA/Elite Teams)